Carolina Dreams

 Carolina Dreams is the sixth studio album by the Marshall Tucker Band, released in 1977 and produced by Paul Hornsby.
 The album is an ode to the band's home state of South Carolina.
-Focusing on Western themes, it spawned their biggest hit to date, "Heard It In a Love Song", which rose to #14 on the Billboard Hot 100, taking the album with it to #22 and #23 on the Country and Pop charts, respectively.
+Focusing on Western themes, it spawned their biggest hit to date, "Heard It In a Love Song", which rose to No. 14 on the Billboard Hot 100, taking the album with it to No. 22 and No. 23 on the Country and Pop charts, respectively.
 They toured early that year to promote the album.
 A bonus live version of "Silverado" appears on the 2005 reissue which was recorded the year after the death of bassist and founding member, Tommy Caldwell.